StrategyJune 4, 2026·11 min read

 Where is your time best spent?

-This decision is not just about the GMAT®.
-It is about where your time will help you the most.
+This decision isn't just about the GMAT®.
+It's about where your time will help you the most.

 Think about your MBA application in roughly three buckets: